+Step 3 – Graph Data The data of a graph is an array with data series (ex: [series1, series2, … ]).
 Step 4 – Load Graphs Now we will load the two graphs, the one with lines and the one with bars.
 Step 5 – Graph Container Styles First of all we will add some reset styles to clear the browser defaults.
-Second of all we’ll add the gradient and the rounded corners.
 FlexSlider 2.
 Créer une carte interactive.
 Blueprint: Responsive Content Slider.
 Circular Content Carousel with jQuery.
 Expanding Image Menu with jQuery.
 In today’s tutorial we will create an expanding image menu with jQuery.

 The idea is to have some columns with black and white image slices that will make a content area slide out when we click on them.
 We will also slide in the colored version of the image, creating a neat […] View demoDownload source In today’s tutorial we will create an expanding image menu with jQuery.
 The photography is by talented Robert Bejil, check out his awesome photos on his Flickr photostream.

 So, let’s get started!
 The Markup The HTML structure consists of a main container and an unordered list where each item is one of the columns.
 Let’s take a look at the style.
 The CSS We are going to stretch the container for the list over the page and hide the overflow.
 We will give enough width to the ul so that the li elements which will be floating, don’t wrap to the next “line” when they expand: The overflow of the li elements is going to be hidden as well because our content inside is actually much bigger.